hugosousa1231830/sapere-perquiro/databases/README.md

 }
 ```

-Finally we need to anotate our domain classes with JPA annotations.
+Finally we need to annotate our domain classes with JPA annotations.
 This is because we are using JPA repositories, and
 JPA needs to know how to map the entities to the database.
 We will add the annotations to the domain classes:
 ```java
 package tutorials.databases.domain;